c4-off/PocketMine-MP-edit/README.md

 - [x] /say command
 - [x] /status command
 - [x] Removed the /me command
+- [ ] Removed the message when displaying an emotion

 # What the changes look like